Cactric/switch-album-sharer/README.md

 ![SwAlSh Logo](icons/logo.svg)
 # Switch Album Sharer

-Android app to make it easier to share captured pictures/videos from a Nintendo Switch.
+Android app that makes it easier to share captured pictures/videos from a Nintendo Switch.

 This app uses the "Send to Smart Device" functionality from the Album - it automates the process of connecting to the network and downloading the files; it gives you a share button for them when done.